bryanluby/ConferenceNotes/2015-06-AltConf.md

 - 1.3 gigs free space needed to install iOS 9
 - Hopes for faster iOS adoption
 - app thinning
-- *The theater I was in lost streaming connection at this point*

 ## How Indoor Location Will Change your User Experience